tomstewart89/StateSpaceControl/README.md

            7, 8, 9;
 ```

 Once you've filled in all four of those matrices then you're ready to define a controller.
 As a sidenote, there's also some predefined models for common dynamic systems in [Model.h](https://github.com/tomstewart89/StateSpaceControl/blob/master/Model.h).
-At the moment it's just CartPole and a DC motor which are used by the example sketches but I plan to expand on this list in the future.
+At the moment it's just Cart Pole and a DC motor model which are used by the example sketches but I plan to expand on this list in the future.
 In the meantime, these model also clearly show how to fill in the system matrices so keep them in mind!

 ### A Simple State Space Controller